dominodatalab/docker-registry-cleaner/go/README.md

 ./docker-registry-cleaner layers|images <docker-registry-address> <domino-environment>
 ```

-* **layers** - Will list all the layers (sorted by use and size) and image tag for each layer.
+* **layers** - Will list all the layers (sorted by use and size) and image tags for each layer.
 * **images** - Will list all the images and layers information for each image.

 The output will be formatted as json.
-Redirect stderr to /dev/null to hide logging.
+Redirect stderr to `/dev/null` to hide logging.

 For example, these are valid arguments:
 ```